SejeelTauseef56/React-TeamMemberAllocation/README.md

 Just rename any file from `.jsx` to `.tsx`.
 You can also try our [TypeScript Template](https://replit.com/@replit/React-TypeScript)

+Team Member Allocation is a web-based application built using React js which allows you to easily assign employees to different teams and view their team members.
+With this application, you can create new teams and assign employees to them, or move existing employees between teams.
+You can also view the full list of employees for each team, allowing you to quickly see who is on each team and make adjustments as needed.
+This project is perfect for managers or team leaders who need a simple way to manage their team allocations and keep track of their employees.

 <img src="/Project.gif" alt="Alt text" title="Optional title">